buddhi1/GH-CUDA/ReadMe.txt

     be able to run intersection calculation using max(m,n) processors in mim(m,n) time by removing seperate section for Q info handling.
 6. Parallelize later parts using OpenMP or pthread
+7. Optimization: If prefix sum of the given id is 0, no need to run th ekernel for that pid